 Face coverings are compulsory on public transport for children and young people over 11, unless they are exempt.
 Face coverings are not compulsory on dedicated school transport services, but they are recommended for all passengers over the age of 11.

-School transport services will be expected to put measures in place to keep children safe such as:
+School transport services are expected to put measures in place to keep children safe such as:

 Children eligible for free transport from their council must continue to receive this.
 For children with SEND, the transport must be suitable for their individual needs: this means safe and reasonably stress-free.